History

 Entry Fees for the Historical Precinct.

-Entry fee payable at the Trail Station Café
+Entry fee payable at the Trail Station Café which includes a guided tour.

 Opening hours: 8:00 am – 4:00 pm daily with daily guided tours of the Heritage Precinct at 9:30 am & 11:30 am between March - November